huggingface/pytorch-image-models/results/README.md

 * Source: https://github.com/hendrycks/natural-adv-examples
 * Paper: "Natural Adversarial Examples" - https://arxiv.org/abs/1907.07174

 A collection of 7500 images covering 200 of the 1000 ImageNet classes.
 Images are naturally occuring adversarial examples that confuse typical ImageNet classifiers.
-This is a challenging dataset, your average ResNet-50 will score 0% top-1.
+This is a challenging dataset, your typical ResNet-50 will score 0% top-1.

 ## TODO
 * Add rank difference, and top-1/top-5 difference from ImageNet-1k validation for the 3 additional test sets